celestiaorg/celestia-app/x/blob/README.md

        The namespaces here must match the namespaces in the `Blob`s.
-    1. `ShareCommitment []byte`: a share commitment that is the root of a Merkle tree where the leaves are share commitments to each blob associated with this BlobTx.
+    1. `ShareCommitment []byte`: a share commitment that is the root of a Merkle tree where the leaves are share commitments to each blob associated with this `BlobTx`.

-After the `BlobTx` is submitted to the network, a block producer separates the transaction from the blob.
-Both components get included in the data square in different namespaces: the BlobTx gets included in the PayForBlobNamespace (one of the [reserved namespaces](../../specs/src/specs/consensus.md#reserved-namespaces)) and the associated blob gets included in the namespace the user specified in the original `BlobTx`.
+After the `BlobTx` is submitted to the network, a block producer separates the transaction i.e., `sdk.Tx` from the blob.
+Both components get included in the data square in different namespaces: the `sdk.Tx` of the original `BlobTx` together with some metadata about the separated blobs get included in the PayForBlobNamespace (one of the [reserved namespaces](../../specs/src/specs/consensus.md#reserved-namespaces)) and the associated blobs get included in the namespaces the user specified in the original `BlobTx`.
 Further reading: [Message Block Layout](https://github.com/celestiaorg/celestia-specs/blob/master/src/rationale/message_block_layout.md)

 After a block has been created, the user can verify that their data was included in a block via a blob inclusion proof.
-A blob inclusion proof uses the `ShareCommitment` in the original transaction and subtree roots of the block's data square to prove to the user that the shares that compose their original data do in fact exist in a particular block.
+A blob inclusion proof uses the `ShareCommitment` in the original `sdk.Tx` transaction and subtree roots of the block's data square to prove to the user that the shares that compose their original data do in fact exist in a particular block.